skaluzka/makbet/core/README.rst

 This is **makbet's** core directory.
 All files here are directly used inside main **makbet's** file - ``makbet.mk``.
-Changing these files might significantly impact **makbet's** behaviour.
+Changing these files might significantly impact **makbet's** behavior.
 Currently all core scripts are short, simple, **Bash** scripts, but they might be easily changed/replaced with any other kind of executable.